desmond-ong/amtBonusScript/README.md

 amtBonusScript
 ==============

-Python script for automated bonusing of Amazon Mechanical Turk workers
+Python script for automated bonusing of Amazon Mechanical Turk workers.

+Pre-requisites: You need Amazon Command Line Tools installed and working.

 Instructions are given in comments at the top of the script file.
 Please contact me at dco-at-stanford.edu with bug reports, suggestions for improvements in functionality and/or clarity, offers of help (e.g. porting to Windows), etc. Thanks!